Food & drink

 • Freight Bar & Rooftop | All the comfortable classics from carbonara to calamari, dine in or takeaway.
 Open until 1am Friday, Saturday and Sunday if you're in for the long haul.

-• Griller’s Mark | Technically a burger and grill joint rather than a pub, Griller’s Mark will keep the vegetarians, vegans and gluten-free folk happy amidst hearty servings of ribs, steaks and loaded thickshakes (Oreo My God, you have been warned).
-Opposite The Sporting Globe, so you can roll on across the road.
+• Griller's Mark | Technically a burger and grill joint rather than a pub, Griller's Mark will keep the vegetarians, vegans and gluten-free folk happy amidst hearty servings of ribs, steaks and loaded thickshakes (Oreo My God, you have been warned!).

-• The Golden City Hotel | Formerly known as “Gee Cees” (the name has stuck with the locals), this heritage hotel overlooks tree-lined Sturt Street.
-With around 200 tables, it is one of the largest restaurants in Ballarat.
-Open from 8am till late seven days a week.
+• Golden City Hotel | Formerly known as "Gee Cees" (the name has stuck with locals), this heritage hotel overlooks tree-lined Sturt Street.
+With around 200 tables, it's one of the largest restaurants in Ballarat.
+Open from 8am until late seven days a week.

 • The Western Hotel | The Western is serious about sport.
 Seriously.
-This solid all-rounder on the western end of Sturt Street serves up great food all-day.
-There’s also a sports bar (a little bit party, a little bit old school) and budget accommodation on site.
+This solid all-rounder on the western end of Sturt Street serves up great food all day.
+There's also a sports bar (a little bit party, a little bit old school) and budget accommodation on site.

 • Craig's Royal Hotel | Thought to be the oldest continuously-operating hotel in Ballarat, this grand beauty sits in the heart of the city on Lydiard Street.
 Offering breakfast, lunch and dinner, seven days a week, the hotel features 41 boutique rooms over multiple floors.